deepikapriyak30/customer-satisfaction-ml-nlp-project/README.md

 ---

 ## Executive Summary

-Using Python, NLP, and Machine Learning, this project analyzes customer support tickets to understand **why customers give low satisfaction ratings** and builds a **predictive model** to detect dissatisfaction early.
+This project applies **Python, NLP, and Machine Learning** to analyze customer support tickets and understand the key reasons behind **low satisfaction ratings**.
+A predictive model is built to flag dissatisfaction early, helping support teams take proactive actions.

-The project includes:
+### Key Components
-- Cleaning & preparing raw customer support data
+- Cleaning and preprocessing raw customer support data
-- Feature engineering for response & resolution times
+- Feature engineering for **response time**, **resolution time**, and text metadata
-- Text embeddings using MPNet (SentenceTransformers)
+- Generating text embeddings using **MPNet (SentenceTransformers)**
-- Machine Learning models (Logistic Regression, Random Forest, XGBoost)
+- Training ML models (Logistic Regression, Random Forest, XGBoost)
-- Model explainability using SHAP
+- **Model explainability** using SHAP
-- Saving final ML model for deployment
+- Saving and exporting the final ML model for deployment

 ---

 ## Business Problem

-Companies receive thousands of support tickets daily.
+Support teams handle **thousands of customer tickets** each day.
+Manually identifying dissatisfaction patterns and predicting low satisfaction scores is difficult.

-It’s difficult to manually understand:
+This project aims to solve:

-- Why customers are dissatisfied
+- **Why** customers are dissatisfied
-- Which tickets will receive low ratings
+- **Which** tickets are likely to receive low satisfaction ratings
-- Which factors drive poor customer experience
+- **Which factors** most influence customer experience

-This project provides **data-driven insights** + a **predictive ML model** to help support teams act proactively.
+The result is a combination of **data-driven insights** and a **predictive ML model** that helps support teams act early and improve customer satisfaction.

 ---